openframeworks/ofBook/chapters/game_design/chapter.md

 Again, this is much like the code for the player.
 The two differences are:

 * We keep track of where the bullet comes from, and alter the code based on that variable (meaning we can keep all the bullets in the same vector)
-* When instantiating a bullet, we check to see the position of the shooter, as well as the shooter’s current speed (so it will always move faster than the thing that shot it)
+* When instantiating a bullet, we check to see the position of the shooter, as well as the shooter's current speed (so it will always move faster than the thing that shot it)

 Now that our bullet class is implemented, we can go back to `testApp::setup()` and add in `enemy_bullet_image.loadImage("enemy_bullet.png");` and `player_bullet_image.loadImage("player_bullet.png");` right underneath where we loaded in our `player_image`.